Every year, Cape Camino offers shorter Camino packages for those who only have weekends available.

 Don't forget a hat, sunblock and sunglasses.

 You do not have to be an athlete to join this Camino.
+You do need to be experienced in walking long distances.
 We encourage all pilgrims to walk at their own pace.
 Difficulty for both days is 6/10.

 About the chaperones